-Any preparatory documentation/ presentation should be shared with Highfield 7 days prior to the observation.
+It is Highfield's approach that any preparatory documentation/presentation should be shared with Highfield 7 days prior to the observation in instances where the observation is scheduled after the 4-week period.
 Preparation for the observation should commence, once the Gateway process has been confirmed as completed by Highfield.
 Example activities to demonstrate leadership to an organisational audience could include: